saduf/test_readme/README.md

 ### Clean the dataset
 Find errors where images cannot be read and/or reshaped, resulting in an error while trying to transform them into tfrecords.
-    The following Jupyter notebook can be used to find all the conflicting files, once found you can delete them from the dataset.
+    The following notebook can be used to find all the conflicting files, once found you can delete them from the dataset.
 ```
 prepare_data/find_corrupted_files.ipynb
 ```